The Connection Between Phone Hardware Failures and Unexpected Data Loss

 The following are common hardware failures that result in lost data:

 - Battery degradation: Batteries lose their charging power over time.
+Faulty batteries lead to sudden device shutdowns which can corrupt data.

 - Charging port damage: If your device can no longer charge, it will eventually die completely.
-Without the ability to power back on, data isn’t recoverable.
+Without the ability to power back on, your data isn’t recoverable.

-- Water damage: Phones that have been submerged in liquid can short-circuit their internal components and destroy their storage capability.
+- Water damage: Phones that have been submerged in liquid can short circuit their internal components and destroy their storage capability.

 The harsh reality is that most phone hardware failures don’t happen overnight.